I’ve been culling the shelves in my old house this summer.

 We’ve got room, sort of, but it’s still a little full.

-Fortunately, the three adorable grandchildren have been on vacation with their parents the last two weeks.
+Fortunately, the three adorable grandchildren have been on vacation with their parents for the last two weeks.

-That’s given me time to start packing–we’re half in and half out right now, with the majority of the boxes full of books.
+That’s given me time to start packing — we’re half in and half out right now, with most of the boxes full of books.

 And that’s where it’s gotten interesting.